realm/realm-js/README.md

 * **Have a bug to report?** [Open an issue](https://github.com/realm/realm-js/issues/new).
 If possible, include the version of Realm, a full log, the Realm file, and a project that shows the issue.
 * **Have a feature request?** [Open an issue](https://github.com/realm/realm-js/issues/new).
 Tell us what the feature should do, and why you want the feature.

+## Known issues

+* Realm is not compatible with the Chrome Debugger.
+The following debugging methods are supported.
+   * [Flipper](https://fbflipper.com/) has many similar features in relation to the Chrome Debugger.
+Please consider trying out our [Hermes release](https://github.com/realm/realm-js/issues/3940) to use the Hermes Debugger in Flipper and set breakpoints in your code.
+   * [Safari](https://reactnative.dev/docs/debugging#safari-developer-tools) also has a similar feature set, but requires [some setup](https://blog.nparashuram.com/2019/10/debugging-react-native-ios-apps-with.html) and only supports debugging in iOS.
+   * **NOTE:** For the above methods, it is not neccessary to enable `Debug with Chrome` in the Debug Menu.

 ## Building Realm JS

 For instructions on building Realm JS yourself from source, see the [building.md](contrib/building.md) file.